Today:

 As you may have expected, these systems can become really complex in terms of connecting all the wiring, antenna cables and such.
 It could well become too much for the first time builder and having a specialized shop assisting you will be your guarantee for success.

-Note that with all these different types of EFIS systems availabe on the market today, you as the pilot will need some form of training to become familiar with the multitude of options available in the EFIS software, especially so when flying IFR in IMC conditions.
+Note that with all these different types of systems available on the market today, you as the pilot will need some form of training to become familiar with the multitude of options available in the software, especially so when flying IFR in IMC conditions.
+Partial panel training might be an interesting endeavour too, for more on that see the next article from AVweb: Partial panel in the glass age.

-We will discuss the most common components as each and every manufacturer will have their own set of options in the systems and ways of displaying data on the screens.
-This might become confusing.
+We will discuss the most common components as each and every manufacturer will have their own set of options in the systems and different methods of displaying data on the screens.
+Remember that most devices have the basic indications standardized in the same layout on their screens, but each and every FMS is a little different.
+This might become confusing if you change between aircraft a lot.

-Some flight schools offer training on certain EFIS in aircraft, for example G1000 in a Cessna 172.
+A number of flight schools offer training on certain EFIS in aircraft, for example the Garmin G1000 in a Cessna 172.
 And they will only allow such aircraft be rented by pilots with a minimum number of flight hours with the EFIS.
 This could pave the way for a new type rating for pilots: G1000 rated...

 EFIS Tablets

-Recently (Sep 2011) Garmin has brought out their answer to all the tablets (Apple's iPAD and Samsung's Galaxy, but there are more) with navigation software.
-Its the Garmin Area 795/796 touchscreen, fully equiped with 3D vision and navigation maps with safetaxi diagrams.
-Well worth a look!
+End of 2011 Garmin brought out their answer to all the tablets (Apple's iPad, Samsung Galaxy Tabs and others) with flight navigation software.
+It is the Garmin Aera 795/796 with a touchscreen and fully equipped with 3D vision and navigation maps with safe-taxi diagrams.
+Well worth to have a look at!